AndreaCeolin/BEAST_character_reconstruction/README.md

 - You can modify the **tree sampling process length** and **character state sampling frequency**, but default settings are reasonable.

 ### Generate BEAST File
-Finally, click on `Generate BEAST File…` to generate the `table.yml` file, which will be used in the BEAST analysis.
+Finally, click on `Generate BEAST File…` to generate the `table.xml` file, which will be used in the BEAST analysis.

 ## 3. Running the BEAST Analysis

-Running the phylogenetic analysis should be as easy as launching BEAST and selecting the `table.yml` file generated in the previous step as the source of the data.
+Running the phylogenetic analysis should be as easy as launching BEAST and selecting the `table.xml` file generated in the previous step as the source of the data.
 However, on my MacBook Air (M1, 2020), I encountered the following error:

 > "Fatal exception: No acceptable BEAGLE library plugins found.
 Make sure that BEAGLE is properly installed or try changing resource requirements"